jonesmatr/Work-Day-Scheduler/README.md

 - JavaScript (jQuery)
 - [Day.js](https://day.js.org/) (JavaScript library for date and time manipulation)

-## Setup
-To use the Work Day Scheduler, follow these steps:
-1. Clone this repository to your local machine or download the source code files.
-2. Open the `index.html` file in your web browser.
-3. You can now start scheduling and organizing your work day using the application.

 Note: Internet access is required as the application relies on external dependencies, such as Bootstrap, Font Awesome, and Day.js, which are loaded from CDNs.

-Feel free to modify and customize the code to suit your specific needs.